tguelcan/zowwu/README.md

 ## About The Project

 Just don't waste any time.
 If you're building a project, you probably have a clean folder structure anyway.
-Zowwu uses the folder structure and automatically creates your API endpoints from it.
+Zowwu uses the folder structure and automatically creates your API endpoints based on [polka](https://github.com/lukeed/polka) from it.
-We use [polka](https://github.com/lukeed/polka) for it. an extremely minimal, highly performant Express.js alternative that uses the native HTTP driver.

 The project is still in progress.
 Support is **greatly appreciated**.